once-aday/map675-module-05-once-aday-assignment-05/README.md

 https://reactjs.org/docs/create-a-new-react-app.html#create-react-app

 Earlier this week I was experimenting with the mapbox iOS SDK and was able to get a basic geologic map and tap on feature functionality working on my iPhone.
-Here I'll try to replicate and improve upon that experience in React.
+Here I'll try to create a companion React web page with similar functionality to the app.
+It will also serve to encourage people to download the app.

 <h4>Initial Setup</h4>
 `npx create-react-app sole-geology`